n8n Integration

 - Wire downstream nodes (HTTP request to your CRM, database insert, Slack message, etc.) and activate the workflow with the top-right toggle.

-- Open your agent → Tools → Add Tool → search for n8n.
+- Open your agent → Tools → Add Tool → API & Webhooks, and choose Webhook mode.

 - Paste the n8n Webhook Production URL.